ntoand/gigapoint/gigapoint/README.md

 cmake ..
 make
 ```
+output is gigapoint.so

 ### Run

-- Create a soft link or copy "gigapoint_resource" to working directory
+- Create a soft link or copy "gigapoint_resource" and gigapoint.so to working directory
 - Create a python script to run.
 For example: run_gigapoint.py:

 ```